randall-coding/music-festival-gpt/blog/write-up.md

 If `matches.txt` has 10 bands, I'm only getting back the first band.

 After trying a few different fixes, I added the magic words *"do not abridge the list"* to the prompt regarding the final output.
 After adding this line, I was able to perform 12 successful runs in a row.
-We'll call that good enough for now.

 ## Mission 6: Improve performance
 Right now our script is taking upwards of 4 minutes, so let's see what we can change to increase performance.